Factsheet for Advanced Meter Infrastructure (AMI)

 ABOUT THE METERS

-- This meter is not new.
+- Smart meters are not new.
 As of 2016, there are over 71 million similar meters deployed across North America.
 In the US, more than half the country is using this type of meter.

 - The smart meter looks similar to the meter you currently have on your house.